eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

-This element controls whether the response to a newly discovered participant is sent as a unicasted SPDP packet, instead of rescheduling the periodic multicasted one.
+This element controls whether the response to a newly discovered participant is sent as a unicasted SPDP packet instead of rescheduling the periodic multicasted one.
 There is no known benefit to setting this to false.

 The default value is: "true".